elizavetasukhonosova/ai-sales-automation/README.md

 # AI Sales Automation for Founders

-**Stop doing the admin.
-Wire AI into the boring, repeatable parts of sales so you can spend your hours on the parts that actually need a human.**
+**Wire AI into the boring, repeatable parts of sales admin so you can spend your hours on the parts that actually need a human.**

-Every founder-led sales motion drowns in the same busywork: logging meetings, chasing follow-ups, updating the CRM, prepping for calls.
-None of it needs your brain.
-All of it eats your week.

-This repo shows you how to hand that work to AI, without building software.
 You'll use tools you already have (Claude, ChatGPT, and whatever CRM/calendar/docs you run) and a set of reusable "workflows" written in plain language that the AI follows step by step.

 Written from real experience automating sales and revenue operations, translated into tool-agnostic patterns you can adapt to any stack.